MicrosoftDocs/memdocs/memdocs/intune/enrollment/backup-restore-ios.md

 * Alternatively, if you can't ensure that the device was unenrolled when the backup was created, consider hiding the Setup Assistant *restore* screen.
 The setting that lets you hide the screen can be found in the Microsoft Intune admin center in your iOS/iPadOS enrollment profile.
 For more information, see step 18 in [Create an Apple enrollment profile](../enrollment/device-enrollment-program-enroll-ios.md#create-an-apple-enrollment-profile).

 ## Migrating to Intune from another EMM vendor
 Typically the MDM enrollment state at the time of backup isn't of any special significance.
-However, in a migration scenario where you're moving from one MDM vendor to another, it's important to be aware of the device's MDM enrollment state.
+However, in a migration scenario where you're moving from one MDM vendor to another, it's important to be aware of the device's MDM enrollment state so that it doesn't carry over its old management profile.

-### Specific to backup/restore
+### Example

-The following steps illustrate a scenario in which Intune enrollment fails after the user restores a backup on their device:
+The following steps outline the sequence of events that lead to enrollment failing:
 1. User creates a backup while enrolled in MDM vendor A.
 2. User restores backup on same device.
 The backup is restored successfully with no errors indicated.
 3. User attempts to manually enroll device via Intune Company Portal app.
 However, the backup restored the management profile from MDM vendor A, so the user's device can't enroll in Intune.

 Company Portal app notifies the user of this conflict by explaining that *the new MDM payload doesn't match the old payload*.
-To remediate this error, the device user must remove the existing management profile belonging to MDM vendor A, and then re-enroll into Intune using Company Portal.
+To remediate this error, the device user must remove the management profile belonging to MDM vendor A, and then re-enroll into Intune using Company Portal.
 You can expect the same behavior and outcome when migrating from one Intune tenant to another Intune tenant.     -

 ### Migrating without wiping the device